mth/yeti/doc/reference.rst

 The first part of let-bound polymorphism happens when a value binding is created, and consists of creating a free type variable set that is included in the binding.
-The free type variable set determines the type variables that a polymorphic in the binding and should be copied when the binding is used.
+The free type variable set determines the type variables that are polymorphic in the binding and should be copied when the binding is used.
 If the binding has no free type variables, then it is a non-polymorphic binding.

 TODO describe the algorithm for creating free type variable set.
-     Associated code is YetiType.getFreeVar/scanFreeVar etc.
+TODO scanFreeVar algorithm
+TODO getFreeVar/purgeNonFree algorithm

 The second part of let-bound polymorphism happens when a polymorphic value binding is used.
 Then a binding reference expression is created with a